Rajat9620/minitracker/README.md

 <b>Steps to check functionality</b>

 - Add any product to cart
-- It will get response from post request like tracking code & message and will add it database custom table
+- It will get response from post request like tracking code, message and will add it database custom table
 - You can check entries in admin grid as well
 - Also you can check data records using REST API with url <b>Website_Url/rest/V1/tracking</b>